elastisys/compliantkubernetes/docs/user-guide/backup.md

 ### Backing up

-Velero takes a daily backup of all Kubernetes Resources with the label `velero: backup`.
-Persistent Volumes will be backed up if they are tied to a Pod with the previously mentioned label and if that Pod is annotated with `backup.velero.io/backup-volumes=<volume1>,<volume2>,...`, where the value is a comma separated list of the volume names.
-For user applications deployed in the workload cluster, make sure to add these labels and annotations to the resources that need to be backed up.
+Velero takes a daily backup of all Kubernetes Resources in all user namespaces.
+Persistent Volumes will be backed up if they are tied to a Pod.
+If backups are not wanted the label `compliantkubernetes.io/nobackup` can be added to opt-out of the daily backups.

 In the service cluster, Grafana (and its associated Persistent Volume) is configured to be backed up.